Allows you to get or set the current color space for the

 theColor.ColorSpace = 3

-In Version 10 the ColorSpace property has been changed to a true
+In Version 10 the ColorSpace property was changed to a true

 enumeration.
 This is a safer way of coding as it allows the

 compiler to ensure that the values you are using are valid.
 Your

 The old values of the integers match up with the new enumeration

 values.
 So if you find code of this form:

 You can just cast it to the correct type.